nickbrandt/GitLab/doc/user/admin_area/diff_limits.md

 For details about diff files, [view changes between files](../project/merge_requests/changes.md).

+## Changable Sizes

+There are three different sizes that are manageable on an instance level:

-## Maximum diff patch size
+- Maximum diff patch size
+- Maximum diff files
+- Maximum diff lines

-Diff files which exceed this value are presented as 'too large' and cannot be expandable.
+Diff files which exceed the set values are presented as 'too large' and cannot be expandable.
 Instead of an expandable view, a link to the blob view is shown.

-Patches greater than 10% of this size are automatically collapsed, and a link to expand the diff is presented.
+Patches greater than 10% of the set values are automatically collapsed, and a link to expand the diff is presented.
 This affects merge requests and branch comparison views.

+## Changing the settings

-To set the maximum diff patch size:
+To set the maximum sizes:

 1. Go to the Admin Area (**{admin}**) and select **Settings > General**.
 1. Expand **Diff limits**.